auth0/docs/articles/flows/concepts/implicit.md

 ---
+title: Implicit Flow
-description: Learn how the single page login flow works and why you should use it for single page apps (SPAs).
+description: Learn how the Implicit flow works and why you should use it for single-page apps (SPAs).
 topics:
   - authorization-code
   - implicit